 A defensive tackle who terrorized quarterbacks for over a decade, earning six straight Pro Bowl nods as the heart of defensive lines in New Orleans and Dallas.

-La'Roi Glover emerged from San Diego State not as a top draft pick, but as a relentless force who would define interior defensive line play in the late 1990s and early 2000s.
-His breakout came with the New Orleans Saints, where his explosive first step and powerful hands made him a nightmare for offensive guards.
-In 2000, he led the entire NFL with 17 sacks—a staggering number for a tackle—cementing his reputation.
-His prime years were marked by remarkable consistency, resulting in a string of Pro Bowl and All-Pro honors.
-After a stellar stint with the Dallas Cowboys, Glover finished his career with the Rams before transitioning seamlessly into coaching, imparting the technical mastery and work ethic that fueled his own ascent to younger generations of linemen.
+La'Roi Glover led the NFL with 17 sacks in 2000 — a staggering total for a defensive tackle.
+He emerged from San Diego State as an undrafted force, then defined interior line play with the New Orleans Saints using an explosive first step and powerful hands.
+His prime years brought consistent Pro Bowl and All-Pro honors.
+After a stellar stint with the Dallas Cowboys, Glover finished with the Rams.
+He transitioned into coaching, imparting the technical mastery and work ethic that fueled his own ascent to younger linemen.

 1965–1980